We Suffer Mass Unemployment

-America has one giant unused resource, its hidden unemployed.
+America has one giant unused resource, its unemployed -- both the "official" and "hidden" non-working Americans who want to work.
 There are tens of millions of capable Americans who might seek employment if the job market was better, but who, believing that is impossible, do not look and therefore do not count as “unemployed”.
 They include many older Americans, women, young people, people with disabilities, minorities, and other chronically underemployed groups.
 Much of this lost opportunity is the result of ever-rising payroll taxes forcing up the cost of hiring.

 By thus both enlarging the tax base and also reducing both dependency and social dysfunction costs, cutting payroll taxes in turn makes further significant tax cuts and/or new public investments possible.
 Because its base is so broad, moreover, cutting payroll taxes or sending out payroll tax rebate checks gives a solid boost to the economy.